-Our farming methods prioritize ecological diversity and improving soil quality through intensive legume cover cropping, providing habitat for beneficial insects and birds, crop rotation, and only using naturally-occuring OMRI-approved pesticides that are not synthetic and can be used safely alongside all the non-pest life on the farm (birds, frogs, humans, insects, ect.).
+Our farming methods prioritize ecological diversity and improving soil quality through intensive legume cover cropping, providing habitat for beneficial insects and birds, and crop rotation.

 As organic farmers, we see soil as a living, complex, microscopic ecosystem of which our crop's health is entirely dependent on.
 Plants depend on microbes to access nutrients and to convert them into a usable form as well as for combating disease, so we strive to support soil microbial populations that are healthy and diverse by intensively feeding the soil with organic matter from cover crops.